-- .
-The following algorithmic and standard formatted sections pertain to cardiac emergencies.
+- The following algorithmic and standard formatted sections pertain to cardiac emergencies.
 Several guidelines apply to all algorithms when assessing and treating cardiac patients.
 These guidelines are: - a) When the patient's condition changes, indicating the transition to a new treatment algorithm, the new treatment shall take into account prior therapy (e.g., previously administered medications). - b) As BLS/ALS guidelines indicate, definitive airway control is preferable; if this can be achieved, along with other initial interventions, then the earlier the better.
-However, defibrillation is more important initially if the patient can be ventilated without intubation. - c) Cardiac Arrest: Immediately start CPR and apply AED or manual defibrillator as soon as possible; shock if indicated.
+However, defibrillation is more important initially if the patient can be ventilated without intubation. - c) Cardiac Arrest: (NEW '17) Immediately start CPR with C-A-B (compressions airway breathing) and apply AED or manual defibrillator as soon as possible; shock if indicated.
+Continue compressions while charging.

 The goal is to defibrillate as soon after stopping CPR as possible (ideally for manual defibrillator, in less than 5 seconds).
-After single shock, immediately restart CPR (do not perform pulse or EKG rhythm check) for 2 minutes, then assess for pulse and rhythm and apply single shock if indicated.
-Repeat this sequence of single shocks and 2 minutes of CPR.